Skip to main menu Skip to main content

 • go to bed early.
 First graders need 9-12 hours of sleep each night to promote optimal health.
 A well rested child will have greater success at school.

 Parent Volunteers: We love having volunteers!
-We could use help with working with students, updating homework folders, class parties, and field trips.
+We could use help with working with students, class parties, and field trips.

 Lunch: Students may bring lunch from home or buy a school lunch using a lunch number.
 Practice sheets will be sent home for students to memorize their lunch number and practice entering it on a number key.
 Payment for school lunch may be made directly to the office, paid online, or given to me first thing in the morning.

 Birthdays: We are happy to celebrate student birthdays.
 You are welcome to bring in a treat for everyone to celebrate your child’s birthday.
-We will celebrate summer birthdays at the end of the school year.
+We will celebrate summer birthdays on their half birthday.
 Please follow the district policy of providing store-bought items that are individually wrapped.
 We have a school policy that treats are passed out at the very end of the day.

 Please feel free to contact me if you have any questions or concerns.
 I look forward to working with you and your child this year!